 If you’re planning a snowboarding or skiing trip, a winter sports policy provides cover for medical treatment or high-value equipment related to your activities

-Choosing gadget travel insurance as part of your policy can ensure you have the right level of cover for your phone and laptop should they be damaged, lost, or stolen
+Choosing gadget travel insurance as an extra ensure your essential tech such as your phone and laptop are covered if they’re damaged, lost, or stolen

-Golfing equipment can be expensive as well as special to you personally – a golf travel policy can protect your gear and also cover non-refundable green fees
+A golf travel policy can protect your precious golfing gear and also cover non-refundable green fees

-Cruise cover is a policy add-on that’s designed specifically for cruise holidays.
-These policies take into consideration the typical activities and risks associated with cruise travel and extend existing cover to any medical treatment needed whilst on board the cruise ship
+Cruise cover includes typical activities and risks associated with cruises, including medical treatment needed whilst on board the cruise ship

 Simply pop in a few details about where you’re off to next, pick the best deal for you and get insured for your next trip.